What makes Puerto Escondido such a popular destination?

 Playa Carrizalillo, Playa Angelito and Playa Coral are some of the best beaches to swim at in Puerto Escondido, as they’re small bays protected from the waves.
-This makes Carrizalillo probably the best place to stay if you have kids.
+This makes Carrizalillo probably the best place to stay if you have kids with you.

-There are plenty of delicious restaurant options in Carrizalillo, but if you do want some more choice or a livelier atmosphere, then Zicatela is only a short 10 minute taxi ride away.
-This should cost no more than 40 MXN ($1.95).
+There are plenty of delicious restaurant options in Carrizalillo, but if you do want some more choice or a livelier atmosphere, then Zicatela is only a short 10-minute taxi ride away.
+This should cost no more than 40 MXN ($2.05).